 - Abode offers cloud storage options

-Abode offers the ability to connect to over 150 devices for at least partial home automation.
+Abode offers the ability to connect to over 160 devices for full home automation.
 The cameras they offer can be used indoors and provide high-quality images.
 A downloadable app allows you to control your system remotely and is compatible with both Android and iOS systems.
 Cloud storage is also optional.

 The iSmartAlarm system offers the Spot camera that has night vision and two-way communication.
 They also offer the iCamera as well.
 They have both entry sensors and motion sensors as well that will sound an alarm if triggered.
 A downloadable app is also available that allows you to manage your system remotely.